 The two other main factors when it comes to getting admitted to vet school abroad are the interview and relevant animal-handling experience.

-Many universities are lifting or easing the animal handling experience requirements because of the pandemic, but they still want to know how you've been able to engage with the subject area and whether your understanding of the profession is realistic.
+They also want to know how you've been able to engage with the subject area and whether your understanding of the profession is realistic.

 Good news: vet programs are one of the most straightforward degrees you can do overseas when it comes to bringing the degree back for accreditation in North America.

 A number of programs actually already have the American Veterinary Medical Association (AVMA) accreditation, which means if you graduate from an AVMA-accredited degree abroad, it is the exact same process to become licensed here as it is for graduates of North American vet programs.

 Prep for the NAVLE